Medically Reviewed By: Aaron Horn, LMFT, MA

 There are many psychotherapy techniques one can look at if they want to get psychotherapy.
 Here are a few of them.

 - Client-centered therapy.
 This form of therapy is focused on the client.
 The client is the star of the show, always talking about their feelings, with little intervention through the therapist.
-Of course, the therapist does offer help, but doesn’t talk as much or ask questions.
+Of course, the therapist does offer help, but doesn’t talk as much or ask as many questions.

 - Behavior therapy.
 This form of therapy involves looking at many types of behavior and seeing how you created it.
+Understanding “why” you act a certain way is a method of changing your actions.

 - Psychoanalysis therapy.
 This form of therapy is common and uses Freudian techniques to figure out your life.
+This usually involves interpersonal historical research on the part of the therapist and client.

 Psychotherapy Near Me